 According to our sources, the contentious court hearing – which was not open to the public – addressed disputes over taxpayer-funded contracts held by the couple’s joint business incorporations.
-These contracts are part of a messy divorce that is currently being fought under a court’s seal.
+These contracts are part of a messy divorce currently being fought behind a court’s seal.

 For now …